Credit: @bristolhillslavenderandflower on Instagram

 Sip delicious Long Island wine, listen to live music, and savor scenic sunflower views at Pindar Vineyard’s Peconic location.
 Forage the sprawling sunflower field for your favorite flowers and take home a custom bouquet during Pindar’s “Sunflowers for Wishes'' event, where proceeds are donated to the Make-A-Wish Foundation.
 Hold a glass of “wine made by the wind” while you pose among the yellow blooms and a backdrop of Southold’s largest windmill, which powers 80% of the winery.
 Pindar Vineyard is open year-round.
 Sunflowers for Wishes is held in July.

 Credit: @wuyorker on Instagram

-Frolic through magical fields while you choose from an endless assortment of whimsical wildflowers to create your own one-of-a-kind bouquet at Hudson Wildflower Co.!
+Frolic through magical fields while you choose from an endless assortment of whimsical wildflowers to create your own one-of-a-kind bouquet at Hudson Wildflower Co!
 Purchase your “u-pick” container, put your sunglasses on, and start foraging through the field.
 After you finish picking flowers and taking photos, head to the farm stand and grab a glass of wine or peruse the shop.
 Look out at the gorgeous view from the shaded picnic tables while you arrange your collection of beautiful blossoms, or just sit back, relax, and take in the beauty, tranquility, and magic of the farm.
-Hudson Wildflower Co. will reopen in spring 2023.
+Hudson Wildflower Co. is open July through mid-October.